itnproducoes/openheart/README.md

 **Notes & considerations**
 Use at your own risk: The mod seems to work well on various Model 1 and Model 2 revisions, but not all revisions have been tested.

+The first time the firmware is loaded, it automatically starts Bluetooth, so the LED will blink at 0.5Hz.
+Turn the console off and on again while pressing the UP button to deactivate and save the configuration.

 Overclocking sets the CPU to the master clock divided by 5 (default is MCLK/7).
 This results in about 10.74 MHz on NTSC.
 Most games work well with this, but be aware that crashes, graphical glitches, or controller malfunctions may still occur.